-According to Besser, Flett & Zeigler Hill (2020), adaptability has several benefits, including increased levels of attention and focus, increased depth of learning, and indices showing the increased drive to study.
-Dealing with classes from home, during the pandemic, is undoubtedly exhaustingto adapt for some students, considering their environment which includes home situation, family adjustment, and coverage status.
+According to Besser, Flett & Zeigler Hill (2020), adaptability has several benefits, including increased levels of attention and focus, increased depth of learning, and increased drive to study.
+Attending classes from home, during the pandemic, is undoubtedly exhausting for some students who are finding it hard to adapt, considering their environment which includes home situation, family adjustment, and coverage status.
 Students may be easily distracted, may not be able to give full attention, or worse, may start missing their deadlines (Coman et al., 2020).
-These are barriers for the students to gain knowledge and show their true potential and capabilities in their studies.
-In the study, it is also stated that online classes rely on technology and students may have some issues, interruptions, and system errors on their computers and internet during their classes.
-Adaptability is one of the crucial element to be studied to see its relationship with students’ learning satisfaction during the pandemic COVID-19.
+These are barriers for the students to gain knowledge and achieve their true potential and capabilities in their studies.
+In the study, it is also stated that online classes rely on technology, and students may have some issues, interruptions, and system errors on their computers and the internet during their classes.
+Adaptability is one of the crucial elements to be studied to see its relationship with students’ learning satisfaction during the COVID-19 pandemic.

 Methodology

-The study was initially a capstone project in the year 2021.
+The study was initially a capstone project in year 2021.
 Google scholar was used as the search engine to search for the keywords; “online learning”, “online learning challenges”, “virtual learning”, “virtual learning challenges”, “online classes”, classes during COVID-19”, “student learning satisfaction”, “communication theory”, “Shannon-weaver data transmission model”, and “relationship between virtual learning and student learning satisfaction”.
 The articles searched were restricted from year 2021 to 2016.
-However, some relevant articles between 2015 – 2012 were toconsidered for reviewed.
+However, some relevant articles between 2015 – 2012 were also referred to.

 Conceptual Framework